Signed in as:

 Strengthening Community Networks: The Basis for Sustainable Community Renewal

-Three publications written for AERA focusing on the important role that state and district leaders play in co-constructing, making sense of, and implementing education policy, and how federal education policy shifted between 1980 and 2005.
+Two publications written for AERA focusing on the important role that state and district leaders play in co-constructing, making sense of, and implementing education policy, and how federal education policy shifted between 1980 and 2005.

 Constructing Policy: A Framework for Effective Policy Implementation